st-ixlab/st-ixlab.github.io/_posts/2024-08-02-one-paper-accepted-to-ismar-2024.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Public Speaking Q&A Practice with LLM-Generated Personas in Virtual Reality" was accepted to ISMAR 2024 as Poster!
+Our paper "Public Speaking Q&A Practice with LLM-Generated Personas in Virtual Reality" was accepted to ISMAR 2024 as Poster!